SalomePlatform/adao/doc/en/ref_algorithm_ParticleSwarmOptimization.rst

 This algorithm realizes an estimation of the state of a system by minimization of a cost function :math:`J` by using an evolutionary strategy of particle swarm.
 It is a method that does not use the derivatives of the cost function.
+It is based on the evolution of a population (called a "swarm") of states (each state is called a "particle").
 It falls in the same category than the :ref:`section_ref_algorithm_DerivativeFreeOptimization`, the :ref:`section_ref_algorithm_DifferentialEvolution` or the :ref:`section_ref_algorithm_TabuSearch`.

-This is an optimization method allowing for global minimum search of a general error function :math:`J` of type :math:`L^1`, :math:`L^2` or :math:`L^{\infty}`, with or without weights.
+This is an optimization method allowing for global minimum search of a general error function :math:`J` of type :math:`L^1`, :math:`L^2` or :math:`L^{\infty}`, with or without weights, as described in the section for :ref:`section_theory_optimization`.
 The default error function is the augmented weighted least squares function, classically used in data assimilation.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo02.rst